ExaScience/bpmf/docs/2_single_node.md

 the nested thread-level parallelism of TBB.
 Play with the values of breakpoint1 and breakpoint2 to influence this parallelism and see how this influences performance.

+## OpenMP

+Compile and run the OpenMP version in `bpmf/build/[generic,archer]/nocomm-tbb` in the same way you did for the TBB version.
+Examine and explain the performance difference.
+Improve the OpenMP version :)